asteroid-team/asteroid_sphinx_theme/README.md

 ### Built-in Stylesheets and Fonts

-There are a couple of stylesheets and fonts inside the Docs and Tutorials repos themselves meant to override the existing theme.
+There are a couple of stylesheets and fonts inside the Docs repo themselves meant to override the existing theme.
 To ensure the most accurate styles we should comment out those files until the maintainers of those repos remove them:

 #### Docs